What is an Anesthesiologist?

 - Coordinate administration of anesthetics with surgeons during operation.

-Anesthesiologists state the following job skills are important in their day-to-day work.
+When polled, Anesthesiologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Science: Using scientific rules and methods to solve problems.

 Types of Anesthesiologist